Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 22 Agustus 2025 05.29.10 UTC
+- WIB: Jumat, 22 Agustus 2025 06.25.33 UTC
-- WITA: Jumat, 22 Agustus 2025 06.29.10 UTC
+- WITA: Jumat, 22 Agustus 2025 07.25.33 UTC
-- WIT: Jumat, 22 Agustus 2025 07.29.10 UTC
+- WIT: Jumat, 22 Agustus 2025 08.25.33 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: technology
+Kategori: motivational